eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 }
 ```

-Let's try and distill the update as psuedo code:
+Let's try and distill the update as psuedo-code:

 ```R
 # If the argument has no name (only an expression)